Christmas Hype and How to Calm Children’s Anxiety

 A Tradition to Calm Christmas Hype

-Years ago, when Les and I were raising our young children, I noticed they became distressed in December.
-Television commercials made the toys look exciting and larger.
+Years ago, when Les and I were raising our young family, I noticed the children became stressed in December.
+Television commercials made the toys look exciting and larger than reality.
 While sitting on Santa’s lap they were asked, “What do you want for Christmas?”
 They wrote letters to the jolly old man and crossed their fingers.
-Christmas hype created anxiety about Christmas expectations.
+Christmas hype created anxiety!

-We made a decision to try an experiment and ‘do’ Christmas differently to avoid any incidents of children’s stress.
+Les and I decided to try an experiment and do Christmas differently to minimize the stress.
 It worked!
-It still works with our grandchildren who are mature three-year-olds or four-years-olds and older.
-Here is what we did!
+It still works with our grandchildren.
+Here is what we did and do!

-- We choose a time and day to have a date with a child.
+- A time and day is chosen for a date with a child or children.
 Plan for two to three hours.

 - We clearly state the parameters (boundaries) to the child.
 “You may choose one Christmas gift that you really want.
 You are allowed to spend up to $ (you decide what the family budget allows).
 You may choose whatever you want as long as it is non-violent and age-appropriate.”